 life insurance and annuity entitlements

 Data are predominantly sourced from the ONS surveys of insurance corporations and pension funds (ICPFs) with the split of assets or liabilities by sector estimated using an assumed proportional split, outlined in more detail in this section.

 Non-life insurance technical reserves

-These estimates relate to financial claims that non-life insurance policy-holders have against non-life insurance corporations in respect of unearned premiums and claims incurred.
+These estimates relate to financial claims that non-life insurance policyholders have against non-life insurance corporations in respect of unearned premiums and claims incurred.
 The ICPF sector is the only one that holds a liability for this instrument; the assets are split across all institutional sectors other than the central government.
-The estimate for total liabilities is sourced from the ONS survey of general insurance corporations.
+The estimate for total liabilities is sourced from the ONS Annual Survey of Insurance Companies.

 Estimates for assets by sector are based on a set of assumptions about the proportional split; these assumptions are periodically reviewed.

 These estimates relate to financial claims that life insurance policyholders and beneficiaries of annuities have against corporations providing life insurance.
 The insurance corporations and pension funds (ICPF) sector is the only sector that holds a liability for this instrument with all assets counterpart to individuals, either resident in the UK and therefore within the households sector, or non-resident and therefore within the rest of the world sector.